Martika: Martika's Kitchen and hiatus (1991–2000)

-Re-emergence
+Return to music and Oppera (2000–2011)

 During the 2000 explosion of Latin pop, Martika sang backing vocals on various projects and contributed lyrics to releases by other artists, although she failed to receive any major-label attention for herself.
 Instead, she built martika.net in 2001, a website for her fans, and released a remix of a newly self-recorded song, "The Journey".
 She also recorded a track "Monday" for a new solo album which the website stated was on its way.
 Eventually, however, her website was shut down and the album never materialized.

 In 2003, Martika and her husband, musician Michael Mozart, formed the band Oppera.
 Adopting a Latin pop sound, she and Mozart released Oppera's debut album, Violince, in 2004.
 Rapper Eminem used a sample of her biggest US hit, "Toy Soldiers", for "Like Toy Soldiers", a track on his 2004 album Encore and featured Martika on the chorus of the track.
 In response, Martika's British greatest hits album was repackaged with its title altered to Toy Soldiers: The Best of Martika.
 A biography was added to the album insert reflecting the new Eminem sample, though it asserted that she had not released any albums since Martika's Kitchen.

 Oppera released a self-titled second album in 2005.
 Martika promoted Oppera's release with a Borders bookstore tour.
 In 2010, Martika, using the stage name Vida Edit, starred as Lolly Pop and co-produced a web-based television action program J8ded.

-In October 2011, Martika stopped using the stage name Vida Edit and launched a new personal website.
-A year later, she announced an Australian tour, but it was canceled.
-She performed in 2014 alongside Debbie Gibson, Samantha Fox, and Rick Astley at a HitParade Festival in Chile.